-EDDIE hosts a number of webinars that broadly focus around the topic of teaching with large datasets.
-Topics include discussions about identifying barriers and solutions, the suite of pedagogical tools, developing teaching modules, and implementing the teaching modules in the classroom.
+EDDIE hosts a number of interactive webinars that focus on improving undergraduate teaching with large datasets.
+Topics include discussions about identifying barriers and solutions to using data with students, the suite of pedagogical tools, developing teaching modules, and implementing the teaching modules in the classroom.

 Upcoming EDDIE Events